-Ortland Beissel is a Los Angeles-based architecture and design practice dedicated to making public and private spaces memorable.
+ORTLAND BEISSEL is a Los Angeles-based architecture and design practice dedicated to turning public and private spaces into memorable experiences by materializing the unique characteristics of each place, community, and cultural context.

-Architecture is where life takes place; design decisions are life choices.
+Since Architecture is where we live, architectural choices are ultimately life choices.

 Amanda Ortland - Co-Founder, Principal